Skip to main content

 Is Jade good for money and prosperity?+

-Jade has been associated with wealth, prosperity, and good fortune for thousands of years, especially in Chinese and East Asian cultures.
+Jade has been associated with wealth and good fortune for thousands of years, especially in Chinese and East Asian cultures.
 In feng shui, Jade is a primary stone for attracting financial abundance and is often placed in the wealth area of the home or business.
 Many business owners keep Jade on their desks or wear Jade jewelry to attract prosperity and protect their assets.
-Its energy promotes wise financial decisions and patient, steady growth.
+Whether that is literally the stone working or just a useful framework for thinking about abundance, the association is very old and widely held.

 How can I tell real Jade from fake?+

-Real Jade feels cool to the touch and warms slowly, has a smooth waxy luster (not glassy), and is very tough — it won't scratch easily.
+Real Jade feels cool to the touch and warms slowly, has a smooth waxy luster (not glassy), and is very tough.
 Hold it up to light: genuine Jade often shows fibrous or granular internal structures, while glass fakes are too perfect.
 The "clink" test: real Jade produces a resonant, musical sound when tapped, while plastic or glass imitations produce a dull clack.
 When in doubt, consult a certified gemologist.

 How does Jade nurture Taurus through the Heart Chakra?+